 If you want to hire expats, they must possess expertise that local candidates do not have.
 Currently, the law requires 90% of your staff to be Honduran.
 If you hire a worker who doesn’t have the right to work in the country, you could face fines from the Ministry of Labor.

-How to Hire Honduras Employees
+How to Hire Employees in Honduras

 While Honduras is an attractive location for an expansion thanks to its talented workforce, labor laws tend to favor employees over employers.
 Collective bargaining agreements (CBAs) and labor unions are strong in Honduras and can impact the working relationship between you and employee.
 Always take these factors into account before hiring an employee in Honduras and extending an offer letter.